Samadhi632/IT3040-Assignment1-IT23637146/README.md

 ## Notes
 - Tests use Chromium by default.
-- Ensure you have a stable internet connection to open the website.
+- Ensure have a stable internet connection to open the website.
 - All tests are located in the tests/ folder.